-The roots of the Wild Bergamot – Monarda fistulosa – apparently handles dryer conditions better than Monarda didyma.
+The roots of the Wild Bergamot – Monarda fistulosa – apparently handle dryer conditions better than Monarda didyma.

 How Much Space Does Monarda Plant Need?

 Bee Balm plants look most effective planted in mass.

-Spacing plants 12” – 24” inches apart, encourages proper air circulation and minimizing powdery mildew disease.
+Spacing plants 12” – 24” inches apart, encourages proper air circulation and minimizes powdery mildew disease.

 How To Care For Bee Balm – What And When To Fertilize

 The Bee-blam plant does not require frequent feeding.